-The faculty chair and Assistant Vice President for Academic Affairs will work together to coordinate the ongoing activities of the committee.
-Eight faculty members, two from the School of Business, two from the School of Education and Behavioral Sciences, and four from the School of Arts and Sciences will be appointed by the Faculty Senate for three-year staggered terms.
+The Academic Appeals Committee will consist of ten voting members: eight faculty members, two from the School of Business, two from the School of Education and Behavioral Sciences, and four from the School of Arts and Sciences will be appointed by the Faculty Senate for three-year staggered terms.
 Two students of upper-division or graduate standing will be appointed by the President to serve one-year terms.
+The committee chair must be a faculty member.
+The Assistant Vice President for Academic Affairs will serve as an ex-officio, non-voting member, and act as a liaison to the committee.
+The chair and Assistant Vice President for Academic Affairs will work together to coordinate the ongoing activities of the committee.